Raccoon-he/Billionaire-Dashboard/doc/reflection-milestone4.md

 **Improvements from Milestone 2**
 - Divided the dashboard into two tabs, moving plots of demographics and industry insights to the second tab.
+- Added filter dropboxes in Tab 2, allowing users to select specific countries and industries for the displayed plots.
-- Switched the line chart into scatter chart to better display the wealth distribution across ages.
+- Replaced the line chart with a scatter plot to better illustrate the wealth distribution across different ages.
--
+- Added text labels for the top 3 industries in the pie chart.

 **Improvements from Milestone 3**
-- Added legend to illustrate different industry for charts in tab 2.
+- Established a fixed color scheme for industries in Tab 2 to ensure color consistency across visualizations and added a legend for clear representation.
-- Implemented stacked bar chart displaying comparison of male and female counts across ages.
+- Implemented a stacked bar chart comparing male and female counts across age groups.
--
+- Added a horizontal stacked bar chart showing the top 10 sources of wealth.

 ### **Dashboard Performance Review**

 #### **Strengths**

-The **Billionaires Landscape Dashboard** effectively presents a **comprehensive and visually engaging analysis** of the global billionaire ecosystem.
+The **Billionaires Landscape Dashboard** effectively presents a comprehensive and visually engaging analysis of the global billionaire ecosystem.
 Its **interactive visualizations** enable users to explore **wealth distribution, industry dominance, and demographic trends** with ease.
 The **global heatmap** provides a clear snapshot of billionaire concentrations worldwide, while the **demographic and industry insights** tab offers deep dives into wealth sources, age distributions, and gender representation.
 Additionally, the integration of **customizable filters** enhances user engagement by allowing tailored data exploration based on country and industry preferences.

 #### **Improvements**

 While the dashboard delivers valuable insights, its **static nature** may limit its ability to reflect real-time billionaire data, which can change rapidly due to economic fluctuations and market dynamics.
 Incorporating **automated data updates** would improve the dashboard’s accuracy and relevance.
 Additionally, **predictive analytics and trend forecasting** could enhance its strategic value by offering insights into future wealth distribution patterns.
-Improving **loading performance for complex visualizations** and optimizing the **user interface for better interactivity** would further refine the user experience, ensuring seamless navigation and data interpretation.
+Improving loading performance for complex visualizations and optimizing the user interface for better interactivity would further refine the user experience, ensuring seamless navigation and data interpretation.